35 Things You’re Doing That Make Your House a Target for Burglars

 Leaving spare keys in obvious places

 You might want to consult this list of obvious hiding places before deciding where to keep a spare key because burglars are definitely going to check the cliche spots.
-Instead, try these secret hiding places for spare keys and other valuables.

 Forgetting to keep up with appearances